viniciusarruda/llm-enem/README.md

 $Env:huggingface_namespace="xxxxxxxxxxxxxxxxxx"
 ```

-For the `Falcon 7B` model, set the following environment variables using the following pattern:
+Using the `Falcon-7B` model as example, set the following environment variables using the following pattern:

 ```powershell
 $Env:huggingface_Falcon7B_name="xxxxxxxxxxxxxxxxxx"